Cybersecurity

 Explain to your counselor how to protect your digital footprint,

-such as while using social media, mobile device apps, and online gaming.
+such as while using social media, mobile device apps, and online

-including photos of yourself or your location.
+personal information, including photos of yourself or your

 c.

-Discuss first aid and prevention for potential injuries, such as eye
+Discuss first aid and prevention for potential injuries, such as

-strain, repetitive injuries, and handling electronics devices, that
+eye strain, repetitive injuries, and handling electronics

-safe while using a mobile device (for example while walking or
+keep yourself physically safe while using a mobile device (for

 2.